hallowauth/hallow/README.md

 running Hallow, which will take the AWS IAM User ARN, and sign the provided SSH Public Key with an asymmetric key (either RSA or ECDSA) stored in KMS.

+## What does it use as the SSH Principal?

 Hallow will set the Principal to the User ARN of the incoming request.
+In most cases, this means that your User ARN in AWS that was used to hit the API endpoint will match the principal name in the Certificate.

+The only exception is an `sts` `assumed-role` ARN.
+The Session Name (the last part of the ARN) is user-controlled, and usually set to something helpful (like the username of the person assuming the role, or the `i-*` instance ID), but is not significant, or any assertion of identity.
+As a result, session names are removed from `assumed-role` ARNs.

 ## What do I need to do to my system to trust Hallow?